jmarsh12/Tuesday/README.md

 commands mentioned earlier.

 # Development Environment
-The Raspberry Pi will be the brain of the project, running Robot Operating System Noetic.
-Python will be the main language in use.
-OpenCV will be used for object recognition and location.
-PocketSphinx will be used for voice commands (i.e. 'turn left', 'look right'...). eSpeak will be used for voice responses and status updates.
+The Raspberry Pi acts as the brain of the project, running Robot Operating System Noeticwith Python as the main language and a little C++.
+OpenCV (as used with Google's Coral) is used to find objects.
+PocketSphinx translates speech to voice commands (for now, just 'object' to locate an object and throw it).
+Flite, a speech-to-text program, is used to repond to the user.

 # Useful Websites
 [Stack Overflow](https://stackoverflow.com/)
 [ROS Wiki](http://wiki.ros.org/Documentation)
 [YouTube](https://youtube.com)

-# TODO
-* N/A

 # Story
-This is a project to help us and other students to learn OpenCV and ROS.
+This was a project to practice using OpenCV, the Robot Operating System, and Python.
-This can be extended
-to any other robotics systems from a fruit picker to an ankle biter to a hunter drone.

 # Requirements
 Flite
 PocketSphinx
 OpenCv
 ROS
-CORAL - Run "git clone https://github.com/google-coral/examples-camera.git --depth 1" in terminal
+Coral - Run "git clone https://github.com/google-coral/examples-camera.git --depth 1" in terminal

+# TODO
+- [ ] Write setup script
+- [ ] Switch from Coral to basic OpenCV to improve costs

 ## Authors:
 ### Jeff Marsh and Adam Amott